mgf9505/mgf9505.github.io/_pages/about.md

 🕛 News
 ======
-Dec.6, 2024: A paper is accepted by _Applied Intelligence_

-Aug.7, 2024: A paper is accepted by _Neurocomputing_

-May.12, 2024: A paper is accepted by _IEEE Transactions on Network Science and Engineering_
+Feb.17, 2025: A paper is accepted by _IEEE Transactions on Artificial Intelligenceg_

-Apr.21, 2024: A paper is accepted by _Applied Intelligence_

-Mar.20, 2024: A paper is accepted by _Neurocomputing_

 <br />